-Study compares rate of death following diabetes diagnosis among normal weight and overweight adultsAugust 7th, 2012 in Diabetes /
+Study compares rate of death following diabetes diagnosis among normal weight and overweight adultsAugust 7, 2012 in Medicine & Health / Diabetes

 Participants in a study who were normal weight at the time of a diagnosis of diabetes experienced higher rates of total and noncardiovascular death compared with those who were overweight or obese at diabetes diagnosis, according to a study in the August 8 issue of JAMA.